 In addition, Texas law prohibits police officers from stopping a motorcyclist solely for the purpose of checking whether or not the motorcyclist has completed an approved safety course or is covered by insurance.

 Even though helmet use is not required by Texas law for motorcyclists over the age of 21 who meet the above requirements, it is recommended.
 Last year, there were 459 motorcycle accident deaths and more than half of the victims were not wearing a helmet.
 In addition, there were 1,887 serious injuries, including brain and spine injuries.
+If you have been injured in a motorcycle accident, we encourage you to take advantage of a 100% free consultation with our motorcycle accident lawyers.

 The National Highway Traffic Safety Administration provides the following information on motorcycle helmets that meet federal safety standards: